35K

 Flight Duration: 10-15 minutes (approx.)

-Then there is the Khumbu Glacier in your line of sight, surrounded by the mountain giant Everest, along with Lhotse, Nuptse and Ama Dablam.
-You feel like the world’s tallest peak is just in front of you, and you can touch it!
+Then there is the Khumbu Glacier in your line of sight.
+You will see it is surrounded by the mountain giant Everest along with Lhotse, Nuptse and Ama Dablam.
+You feel like the world’s tallest peak is just in front of you.
+And you can touch it!
 An exhilarating experience indeed.

 The flyover from the Everest Base Camp continues to Kala Patthar, another panoramic point during the trip.
-You get a close-up view of the summits of the peaks from here, too, adding to the flyover experience.
+You get a closer view of the summits of the peaks from here, too.
+It definitely adds to the flyover experience.

 The helicopter flies above the rugged terrain, deep glacial valleys, as well as ridgelines that are inaccessible by foot.
 And you get to experience all this sitting back comfortably in your chopper.
 What a beautiful luxury!